 Step 1: List the ASCII Code for the symbols

-- The corresponding ASCII codes of the symbols we used previously are listed in the graphic below.
+- The corresponding ASCII codes of different symbols are listed below.

 Step 2: Insert ASCII Codes with the CHAR Function

-- Enter ASCII Code (43) of plus (+) sign with the CHAR function.
+- Enter the ASCII Code (43) of the plus (+) sign with the CHAR function.

 =CHAR(B5)